OrchardCMS/OrchardDoc/Documentation/Writing-a-widget.markdown

             public int UpdateFrom1()
             {
-                // Create a new widget content type with our map ContentDefinitionManager.AlterTypeDefinition("MapWidget", cfg => cfg
+                // Create a new widget content type with our map.
+We make use of the AsWidgetWithIdentity() helper.
+                ContentDefinitionManager.AlterTypeDefinition("MapWidget", cfg => cfg
                     .WithPart("MapPart")
-                    .WithPart("WidgetPart")
-                    .WithPart("CommonPart")
-                    .WithSetting("Stereotype", "Widget"));
+                    .AsWidgetWithIdentity());

                 return 2;
             }